-- The potential effect of changes to land uses and zoning envisioned in the BOA Plan - Discussion of consistency with the community's goals, as identified in the City's Comprehensive Plan, Local Waterfront Revitalization Strategy.
+- The potential effect of changes to land uses and zoning envisioned in the BOA Plan. - Consistency with the community's goals, as identified in the City's Comprehensive Plan and Local Waterfront Revitalization Strategy.

 Open Space, Parks and Recreation, and Scenic Resources